 Step 1: Start with your names.

 This may be a bit obvious, but let's start with the basics.
 Use your first, last and nicknames as your starting point.
-Remember that cutesy mashup name that your friends gave you guys in college that stuck for some reason?
+Remember that cutesy mash-up name your friends gave you guys in college that stuck for some reason?
 Well, this may be the time you actually want to embrace it.
-"It makes it easier for the guests to remember, which means more people will actually use it!"
-Haack says.
+"It makes it easier for the guests to remember, which means more people will actually use it," Haack says.

 Step 2: Use numbers for a simple way to set your hashtag apart.

-If your names are common or you can't come up with anything quirky, using the year or date of your wedding is an easy way to make it your own.
+If you don't have any standout monikers or can't come up with anything quirky, using the year or date of your wedding is an easy way to make it your own.
 There might be a lot of #JackandJill in the world, but you'll probably be the only #JackandJill111717.

 Step 3: Get punny.

 This is one part of your wedding you can really have fun with, especially when it comes to word play.
 Look for alliterations, rhymes, synonyms and puns for a hashtag that's both clever and memorable.
 If you and your partner are completely stumped, enlist a particularly witty friend or relative to help you brainstorm punny hashtag ideas.

 Step 4: Avoid easy misspellings.

 Read over your hashtag for any obvious ways it could be misspelled by your guests (especially when the drinks start flowing).
 For example, you may want to shorten longer last names or move words around if there are two of the same letters in different words next to each other.
-It could be as simple as flipping #saraanddave to be #daveandsara instead.
+It could be as simple as flipping #SaraAndDave to #DaveAndSara to avoid a hazardous double "a."